 The Signs of Safety® approach is a relationship-grounded, safety-organised approach to child protection practice, created by researching what works for professionals and families in building meaningful safety for vulnerable and at-risk children.

-The Signs of Safety Approach to Child Protection Casework
+The Evolution of the Signs of Safety

 In 1989, Steve and Andrew began collaborating after Steve became interested in the brief therapy work Andrew was doing with families experiencing problems with their teenagers.
 Each week over the next three years Steve observed the brief therapy work from behind a one-way mirror and then began to apply brief therapy ideas and techniques into his practice as a child protection worker.
 The result of this collaboration between 1989 and 1993 was the beginning of the Signs of Safety approach.

 In 1993, Steve and Andrew began working with other child protection practitioners; training them in what they had learned from the previous three years collaboration.
 Between 1994–2000, Steve and Andrew undertook eight six-month projects with West Australian child protection workers where the Signs of Safety approach to child protection practice was first created and refined.
 Following five days training in the first month of each project Steve and Andrew spent at least one day a month with the workers, focusing on where those practitioners had been using the approach and what had been useful for them, as well as exploring situations where they were stuck.
 By focusing on where workers were using the approach and finding success, Andrew and Steve learned directly from the CPWs about where, when and how the practitioners were actually able to use the Signs of Safety approach.
 Steve had always said that only the ideas, skills and guidance that the workers actually used would be included in the Signs of Safety model.
 This collaborative learning process formed the action research/appreciative inquiry method that first developed the Signs of Safety approach and has been utilised to continue to evolve the approach ever since.